microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 For example, a hologram may start facing the user based on a voice commands or after pressing virtual button.
 To trigger these events, you can simply reference the methods that should be executed in the [EyeTrackingTarget](/Assets/MixedRealityToolkit.SDK/Features/Input/Handlers/EyeTrackingTarget.cs) script that is attached to your GameObject.
-For the example of the *'smart attentive notifications'*, the following happens:
+For the example of the _'smart attentive notifications'_, the following happens:
 - **OnLookAtStart()**: The notification starts to...
     - *FaceUser.Engage:* ... turn toward the user.
-    - *ChangeSize.Engage:* ... increase in size *(up to a specified maximum scale)*.
+    - *ChangeSize.Engage:* ... increase in size _(up to a specified maximum scale)_.
-    - *BlendOut.Engage:* ... starts to blend in more *(after being at a more subtle idle state)*.
+    - *BlendOut.Engage:* ... starts to blend in more _(after being at a more subtle idle state)_.

-- **OnDwell()**: Informs the '*BlendOut*' script that the notification has been looked at sufficiently.
+- **OnDwell()**: Informs the _BlendOut_ script that the notification has been looked at sufficiently.

 - **OnLookAway()**: The notification starts to...
     - *FaceUser.Disengage:* ... turn back to its original orientation.
     - *ChangeSize.Disengage:* ... decrease back to its original size.
-    - *BlendOut.Disengage:* ... starts to blend out - If *'OnDwell()'* was triggered, blend out completely and destroy, otherwise back to its idle state.
+    - *BlendOut.Disengage:* ... starts to blend out - If _OnDwell()_ was triggered, blend out completely and destroy, otherwise back to its idle state.

 **Design Consideration:**
 The key to an enjoyable experience here is to carefully tune the speed of any of these behaviors to avoid causing discomfort by reacting to the user’s eye gaze too quickly all the time.